AsbarAli/RNAssingment/README.md

 <br />

-### Simple React Native app for the initial screening.
+### Simple React Native app for the initial screening
 For this simple app, it is not necessarily have to use redux, redux saga or realm (Can do easily with asynStoarge).
-Since this is the screening interview process, I thought it would be better to add those latest technologies as well.
+Since this is the part of screening interview, I thought it would be better to add those latest technologies as well.

 <br />